-EPA squarely addressed the issue of short-term limits and SCR performance in denying the Maryland and Connecticut CAA §126 petitions.
+EPA squarely addressed the issue of short-term limits and SCR performance in denying the Maryland and Delaware CAA §126 petitions.
 The following is a part of EPA's explanation of the basis for its denial:

 To the extent the petitions have alleged that short-term limits are necessary to prevent units from turning controls off intermittently on days with high ozone, the EPA examined the hourly NOx emissions data reported to the EPA and did not observe many instances of units selectively turning down or turning off their emissions control equipment during hours with high generation.
 SCR-controlled units generally operated with lower emissions rates on high generation hours, suggesting SCRs generally were in better operating condition-not worse, let alone idling-on those days/hours.
 In other words, the EPA compared NOx rates on hours with high demand and compared them with seasonal average NOx rates and found very little difference.
 The data do not support the notion that units are reducing SCR operation on high demand days...The EPA, therefore, concludes that increases in total emissions on days with high generation are a result of additional units coming online and units increasing hourly utilization, rather than units decreasing the functioning of control equipment.
-The petitions have not presented information that would contradict this conclusion.36
+The petitions have not presented information that would contradict this conclusion.30

-MOG urges that EPA's action in connection with the CSAPR Update Rule be relied upon by the OTC in support of a final decision to deny the Maryland CAA §184(c) petition.
+MOG urges that EPA's action in connection with the denial of these §126 petitions be relied upon by the OTC in deciding not to proceed with its recommendation.

-13. Consideration of Exceptional Events that occurred in 2016 would result in all New York monitors measuring attainment with the 2008 Ozone NAAQS.
+12. Consideration of Exceptional Events that occurred in 2016 would result in all New York monitors measuring attainment with the 2008 Ozone NAAQS.
 Failure by New York to invoke EPA's exceptional events rule or otherwise to exclude certain Canadian wildfire events from 2016 ambient monitoring data provides an additional basis for denial of the Maryland 184(c) petition.